 Confession: I saw the movie before I read the book.
 I didn’t know it was a book first when I saw the movie!
-So I wasn’t sure about reading Lionel Shriver’s We Need to Talk About Kevin (“why bother?”) but I enjoyed her Big Brother on audiobook last year (my review) so this ended up on my radar.
+So I wasn’t sure about reading Lionel Shriver’s We Need to Talk About Kevin (“why bother?”) but I enjoyed her other book Big Brother on audiobook last year (my review) so this ended up on my radar.
 From Goodreads:

 Eva never really wanted to be a mother—and certainly not the mother of a boy who ends up murdering seven of his fellow high school students, a cafeteria worker, and a much-adored teacher who tried to befriend him, all two days before his sixteenth birthday.
 Now, two years later, it is time for her to come to terms with marriage, career, family, parenthood, and Kevin’s horrific rampage, in a series of startlingly direct correspondences with her estranged husband, Franklin.
 Uneasy with the sacrifices and social demotion of motherhood from the start, Eva fears that her alarming dislike for her own son may be responsible for driving him so nihilistically off the rails.